-This diploma allows successful students to transition into the Bachelor of Education by providing the prerequisite knowledge and skills required to meet entry requirements.
-Upon successful completion of the diploma, graduates will enter the degree with credit into Secondary Education.
-Students develop critical and reflective thinking skills in order to understand the complexities of what it means to be a teacher in today’s world.
-Upon successful completion of the diploma, graduates enter the degree with credit.
-Completing the Bachelor of Education students meet the national accreditation requirements of the Australian Institute for Teaching and School Leadership.
-For more information, visit listings for Diploma of Educational Studies at Griffith College and Bachelor of Education at Griffith University.
+The higher education Diploma of Educational Studies allows successful students to transition into the Bachelor of Education by providing the prerequisite knowledge and skills needed to meet entry requirements.
+Students will develop critical and reflective thinking skills in order to understand the complexities of what it means to be a teacher in today’s world.
+Upon successful completion of the diploma, graduates will enter the degree with 60 credit points in Primary Education.
+Completing the Bachelor of Education you will meet the national accreditation requirements of the Australian Institute for Teaching and School Leadership.
+For more information, visit listings for Diploma of Educational Studies at Griffith College and at Griffith University.

 Subject to satisfactory completion of the Diploma of Educational Studies and meeting the Non-Academic Requirements for Teacher Entry (NARTE), students are eligible for up to 60/70 credit points into the Bachelor of Education at Griffith University.
 The amount of credit available depends on the choice of major within the degree.
 Contact Griffith College for more details.